Sightbit deploys AI on beaches to help lifeguards spot distressed swimmers

 In the deep

-Sightbit augments standard off-the-shelf cameras with software it said is based on deep-learning and computer vision technology, with convolutional neural networks for object detection.
+Sightbit augments standard off-the-shelf cameras with software it says is based on deep-learning and computer vision technology, with convolutional neural networks for object detection.
 Eliav told VentureBeat the system was trained on “tens of thousands of photo stills” to help detect and de-escalate dangerous situations.

 Sightbit operates a monthly software-as-a-service subscription model and manages onsite software configuration.
 It can also help with camera installation, though Eliav noted many beaches already have cameras installed for security purposes.